The adrenocorticotropic hormone is produced in the brain’s anterior or frontal pituitary gland.

-- Cosintropin, which is a form of ACTH medication.
+- Cosyntropin is a form of ACTH medication.

 The adrenocorticotropic hormone, as the name implies, stimulates the adrenal cortex.

-More specifically, it stimulates the secretion of glucocorticoids such as cortisol and has little control over the secretion of aldosterone , the other major steroid hormone of the adrenal cortex.
+More specifically, it stimulates the secretion of glucocorticoids such as cortisol and has little control over the secretion of aldosterone, the other primary steroid hormone of the adrenal cortex.

 ACTH is secreted from the anterior pituitary gland in response to the corticotropin-releasing hormone from the hypothalamus.

-The corticotropin-releasing hormone is secreted in response to many types of stress , which makes sense in view of the ” stress control ” functions of glucocorticoids.
+The corticotropin-releasing hormone is secreted in response to many types of stress, which makes sense given the ” stress control ” functions of glucocorticoids.

-The corticotropin-releasing hormone itself is inhibited by glucocorticoids, making it part of a classical negative feedback loop.
+The corticotropin-releasing hormone is inhibited by glucocorticoids, making it part of a classical negative feedback loop.

-Within the pituitary gland, ACTH is produced in a process that also generates many other hormones.
+Within the pituitary gland, ACTH is produced in a process that generates many other hormones.

 A large precursor protein called proopiomelanocortin (POMC, “Big Mama”) is synthesized and fragmented proteolytically into several fragments.

-Not all divisions occur in all species and some occur only in the intermediate lobe of the pituitary.
+Not all divisions occur in all species, and some appear only in the intermediate lobe of the pituitary.

-The main attributes of the hormones other than ACTH that are produced in this process are summarized below:
+The main attributes of the hormones other than ACTH that is produced in this process are summarized below:

-- Lipotropin: originally described as having weak lipolytic effects, its greatest importance is as the precursor of beta-endorphin.
+- Lipotropin: described initially as having weak lipolytic effects, its most significant importance is as the precursor of beta-endorphin.

 - Beta-endorphin and Met-enkephalin: opioid peptides with pain relief and euphoric effects.

-- Melanocyte-stimulating hormone (MSH): known to control the pigmentation of melanin in the skin of most vertebrates.
+- Melanocyte-stimulating hormone (MSH): is known to control melanin’s pigmentation in most vertebrates’ skin.

 To further divide it, ACTH is an adrenal hormone that acts on the adrenal (cortical) cortex in a regulatory (tropic) way.

-ACTH is composed of 39 amino acids, forming a long polypeptide chain, and the first 13 of them are related to the stimulating hormones of alpha melanocytes (which will become relevant in later sections).
+ACTH is composed of 39 amino acids, forming a long polypeptide chain.
+The first 13 of them are related to the stimulating hormones of alpha melanocytes (which will become relevant in later sections).

-The reason why the hypothalamus is involved in this axis is that the release of ACTH is stimulated by the hormone releasing corticotropin.
+The hypothalamus is involved in this axis because the hormone-releasing corticotropin stimulates the release of ACTH.

-This hormone is secreted by the hypothalamus in response to the neurological signals of the body.
+The hypothalamus secretes this hormone in response to the neurological signals of the body.

 The role of ACTH in a healthy adrenal system is multifaceted.